XML Print

 2- Department of English Language, Islamic Azad University, Garmsar Branch, Garmsar, Iran.

-Background: On January 19, 2017, the Plasco Tower, a 17-storey commercial building in Tehran, Iran, caught fire and collapsed, leading to 36 fatalities, including 16 firefighters.
-This tragic event exposed severe deficiencies in Iran’s building safety regulations and emergency response systems.
+Background: On January 19, 2017, the Plasco Tower, a 17-storey commercial building in Tehran, Iran, caught fire and collapsed, resulting in 36 deaths, including 16 firefighters.
+The tragedy revealed major deficiencies in Iran’s building safety regulations and emergency response systems.
+By analyzing this catastrophic event, this report contributes a template for assessing the preparedness of urban environments under stress and identifying regulatory blind spots that can lead to preventable disasters.

-Conclusion: The Plasco Tower incident serves as a sentinel case for understanding systemic vulnerabilities in urban fire safety governance.
-The findings support the urgent need for reforms in material certification, enforcement practices, and inter-agency coordination.
-The report offers practical, phased recommendations for retrofitting, safety verification, and emergency planning tailored to high-risk urban environments in Iran and comparable contexts.
+Conclusion: The Plasco Tower collapse illustrates systemic vulnerabilities in urban fire safety governance.
+The findings underscore the urgent need for reforms in material certification, enforcement mechanisms, and inter-agency coordination.
+Practical, phased recommendations are proposed for retrofitting, safety verification, and emergency planning, with implications for high-risk urban settings in Iran and similar contexts.

 Received: 2025/04/11 | Accepted: 2025/08/27